-Marshall Criser III was named Chancellor of the State University System of Florida in January, 2014.
-Fully dedicating himself to his passion of higher education advocacy, Mr. Criser is serving his fourth year as the Florida House Speaker’s appointee to the Higher Education Coordinating Council.
+Marshall M. Criser III was named Chancellor of the State University System of Florida in January 2014.
+Fully dedicating himself to his passion of higher education advocacy, Mr. Criser is serving his fifth year as the Florida House Speaker’s appointee to the Higher Education Coordinating Council.
 Mr. Criser was appointed to the Florida Prepaid College Board in 2014.
 Mr. Criser represented the business community by serving as the former president of AT&T Florida.
 His community service includes terms as vice chair of the University of Florida’s Board of Trustees, chair of the Florida Chamber of Commerce and chair of Florida TaxWatch.
 A Florida native, Mr. Criser graduated from the University of Florida with a degree in business administration and completed an Advanced Management Programme at INSEAD of Fountainebleau, France.

 Mr. Lovett is managing director and co-founding partner of Lovett Miller & Co., a Florida-based venture capital and private equity firm that invests in privately held companies primarily in the Southeastern United States.
 Mr. Lovett has also served as founder, chairman and chief executive officer of two successful growth companies, TowerCom Development, LP, and TowerCom Limited.
 In addition, Mr. Lovett formerly served as a member of the board of trustees for the University of North Florida and also served as president of the foundation board and co-chairman of the University of North Florida’s Capital Campaign.
 He is also a former chairman of the Youth Crisis Center and the Jacksonville Jaguars Honor Rows program.
 Mr. Lovett graduated from Harvard College and lives in Atlantic Beach, Florida.